wimgielis/PythonScript_NotepadPlusPlus/README.md

 - SearchTextInFolderKeepOrDeleteFiles:
 Search a string in text files of a folder.
 Delete the matching files (keep the others), or keep (and delete the others).

+- OpenProcess (alt-g):
+Open the TI process whose base file name is under the cursor.

 - DeleteNP++Hits (alt-w):
 After copying search results to a new file, we remove the number of hits and file extensions from the end of each line.